ZarnackGroup/racoon_clip/docs/installation.rst

    cd racoon_clip-1.0.2

-It is recommended to install racoon_clip it a fresh conda enviroment.
+It is recommended to install racoon_clip in a fresh conda environment.

 .. code:: bash